cisco-open/go-lanai/docs/Develop.md

   Build executable and copy resources registered in `Module.yml` to `dist` folder, where:

     - `VERSION` is set to executable's build-info and can be viewed via `admin/info` endpoint
-    - `PRIVATE_MODS` is set to executable's build-info as a reference of dependent private module's version Also viewable via `admin/info` endpoint
+    - `PRIVATE_MODS` is set to executable's build-info as a reference of upstream private modules.
+      Also viewable via `admin/info` endpoint

 - `make clean`